zazazaza4/Full_Stack_Blog_Client/README.md

 A full stack blog server is a server that handles all aspects of running a blog, including the database, backend logic, and frontend user interface.
 It typically includes a database to store blog posts, user information, and other data, as well as a server-side application to handle the logic of the blog, such as displaying posts and handling user input.
 The frontend, or user interface, is typically a web page that displays the blog content and allows users to interact with it, such as by leaving comments or searching for posts.

+## Default Login Credentials

+For testing purposes, you can use the following login credentials:
+- Username: test1234
+- Password: test1234

 ### What did i use to create the app:
  [Frontend](https://github.com/zazazaza4/Full_Stack_Blog_Client) | [Backend](https://github.com/zazazaza4/Full_Stack_Blog_Server)
 ------------- | -------------